 In 1625, with sherry becoming an invaluable product, Edward Cecil, 1st Viscount Wimbledon led an invasion on the city of Cádiz.
 His attempt was unsuccessful but this invasion led to many British families settling in Jerez in order to establish their own sherry exportation businesses.
 Many of these British transplants remain and continue to thrive in the area, making up some of the most important wine families of the region.
 With the arrival of the English also came the establishment of order in the sherry making process.
 The people of Cádiz, with their laissez-faire attitude, had not felt the need to name and classify the varying styles of sherry they were creating.
 The English, on the other hand, forever sticklers for organization and structure, felt it of the utmost importance to label the different styles and distinguish them from one another.

-During our upcoming experience, we will be tasting Fino and Manzanilla, two sherry types that are made in the same style, both tasting very similar and requiring 3 years minimum of ageing.
+During our virtual experience, we tasted Fino and Manzanilla, two sherry types that are made in the same style, both tasting very similar and requiring 3 years minimum of ageing.
 The reason for the difference in names is that Manzanilla is produced exclusively in Sanlúcar de Barrameda and Fino is made anywhere else in the region.
 The climate is much milder in Sanlúcar de Barrameda than in Jerez, with cooler summers and warmer winters.
 The Manzanilla vineyards and wines are affected by both the Atlantic breeze and salt from the ocean.
 It seems that the Sanlucareños feel their manzanilla deserves more of the limelight than they currently share with their neighbours in Jeréz.
 Raúl predicts Manzanilla will become, in the not too distant future, an entirely separate appellation from Jerez.

 by Meg Emmitt